jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/ColorSpaces.rst

 ~~~~~~~~~~~~~~~~

 The YV12 colorformat is very different from RGB and YUY2 colorformats.
 The
-main different is that it is a `PlanarImageFormat`_.
+main different is that it is a :doc:`PlanarImageFormat <PlanarImageFormat>`.
 That means that the
 different color components are lying separate in memory.

 This can in most cases give a significant speedup, since all bytes of each